carebithealth/eslint-config-carebit-react/README.md

 # Differences from original (eslint-config-react-app):

 - Updated all package versions
-- Moved all rule configurations from `index.js` -> `eslint-config-react-app.js`
+- Moved all rule configurations from `index.js` -> `recommended.js`
 - Created a new `index.js` for our own custom rules.
-- Created a `typescript.ts` for typescript specific rules.

 # Making changes

 Try to only make changes to `index.js` and `typescript.ts` when defining new rules.

 The original `eslint-config-react-app` represents good standardized practices.
-Keeping `eslint-config-react-app.js` unchanged gives us a good baseline and makes us define explicit exceptions when we deviate from the standard.
+Keeping `recommended.js` unchanged gives us a good baseline and makes us define explicit exceptions when we deviate from the standard.

 # Usage